-PM Modi arrives at Manali for the inauguration of Atal Tunnel
+PM Modi inaugurates Atal Tunnel at Rohtang

-New Delhi, Oct 03: Prime Minister Narendra Modi on Saturday arrived at Manali to inaugurate Atal Tunnel, which will cut down the distance between Leh and Manali by 46km and the travel time by four to five hours, in Himachal Pradesh's Rohtang.
+New Delhi, Oct 03: Prime Minister Narendra Modi on Saturday inaugurated the much awaited Atal Tunnel, which will cut down the distance between Leh and Manali by 46km and the travel time by four to five hours, in Himachal Pradesh's Rohtang.

+Atal Tunnel, named after former prime minister Atal Bihar Vajpayee, reduces the road distance by 46km between Manali and Leh and the travel time by about four to five hours.
+The tunnel has been built with ultra-modern specifications in the Pir Panjal Range of the Himalayas at an altitude of 3,000 metres from the mean sea level.

 Earlier, speaking to reporters, Himachal Pradesh chief minister Jairam Thakur said, "We have made all preparations and we are waiting for the Prime Minister.
 It's a moment of joy for the people of Himachal Pradesh.
 This is a historical moment."